 This means that wars and conflicts will be common before the tribulation and throughout the tribulation – even as we experience today.
-But in the tribulation, there will be more wars and conflicts.
+But in the tribulation, there will be more wars and conflicts than in the past.

 Matthew 24:15-28 tells us that during the tribulation wars will escalate and Jews and Christians will be murdered.
-Revelation 6-19 describes the horrors that will occur in the tribulation.
-Even if there were no wars and conflicts, the tribulation will be a horrible time.
+But the climax every Christian will look forward to is the second coming of Christ.

 Suggested Links:What is the Battle of Armageddon?
 Which nations will be there?